 Many of these HIV-related problems can be avoided, or managed, by eating the right foods.

 Nutritional status can be assessed in many ways, including:

 A healthy diet is a key part of any HIV treatment plan.
 A diet is simply any food and drink that you consume regularly.
 Your diet should give you the nutrients you need to:

-Nutritional guidelines such as the Recommended Dietary Allowance (RDA) are set by the government to let people know how much of each nutrient they need each day to maintain good health.
+Nutritional guidelines such as the US Recommended Dietary Allowance (RDA) are set by the government to let people know how much of each nutrient they need each day to maintain good health.
 However, the RDA does not take into account that HIV infection increases these needs.
-One study showed that HIV+ people needed between 6 and 25 times the RDA of some nutrients.
+One study showed that people living with HIV needed between six and 25 times the RDA of some nutrients.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before